dssg/fairness_tutorial/README.md

 Part 2:  Hands-on bias audit, fairness-aware model selection and case studies
 - Intro to Case Study: Prioritize education crowdfunding projects for extra support that may not get funded (using DonorsChoose data)
- - Define evaluation mnetric, protected group, and bias metrics of interest
+- Define evaluation metric, protected group, and bias metrics of interest
 - Aequitas toolkit overview
 - Bias Aware Modeling workflow using the Aequitas toolkit
   - Build a 'standard' model to predict risk of not getting funded